acoli-repo/RRG/README.md

 - CF - Christian Fäth, ACoLi, Goethe-Universität Frankfurt, Germany, faeth@informatik.uni-frankfurt.de
 - MRP - Monika Rind-Pawlowski, ACoLi/LiODi, Goethe-Universität Frankfurt, Germany, pawlowski@lingua.uni-frankfurt.de

 The research of Christian Chiarcos and Monika Rind-Pawlowski has been conducted in the context of the Early Carreer Research Group "Linked Open Dictionaries (LiODi)'', funded 2015-2020 by the German Ministry of Education and Research (BMBF) in the context of the 2014/2015 eHumanities programme.
-The research of Christian Fäth was partially supported by the context of the Special Information Service "Linguistics'' (FID Linguistik), funded 2016-2019 by the German Research Foundation (DFG).
+The research of Christian Fäth was partially supported by the Special Information Service "Linguistics'' (FID Linguistik), funded 2016-2019 by the German Research Foundation (DFG).

 Brought to you by ACoLi/LiODi 2015-2018.